hisurfadvisory/MACROSS/core/README.md

 Consistency is important when you craft the #_class lines for your scripts!
 It's a good idea to leave everything lower case even though powershell doesn't care, because python IS case-sensitive.
 Make sure field 3 (the task/evaluation descriptor) keeps commonality while being unique.
 For example, if you have three different scripts that access AD, you could begin them all with "active-directory" followed by their unique task.
 This will be important as you'll see.<br><br>

 <b><u>THE REASON FOR MACROSS</u></b><br>
 When your script extracts or identifies a value to focus on, set it as the <u>global</u> variable $PROTOCULTURE (the power that defeated the Zeltran empire in the original Macross anime -- love and pop music!).
-Scripts that are meant to collaborate with others should all be coded to act automatically when this variable contains a value; make sure to set your script's #_class field 6 as 1*.
+Scripts that are meant to collaborate with others should all be coded to act automatically when this variable contains a value; make sure to set your script's #_class field 6 (.evalmax) as 1*.

-<i>*If your script can accept additional parameters, set this to 2.</i>
+<i>*If your script can accept additional parameters, set .evalmax to 2.</i>

 When the global $PROTOCULTURE has been set, there are two key utilities that will pull your scripts together: availableTypes() and collab().<br>

 availableTypes() is used to generate a list of scripts relevant to your task.
-It accepts several arguments that let you filter based on the #_class field 3 value mentioned above, as well as language, response type, and how many inputs a script accepts.
+It accepts several arguments that let you filter based on the #_class field 3 (.valtype) value mentioned above, as well as language, response type, and how many inputs a script accepts.
 In reference to my commonality suggestion above, availableTypes can filter based on <u>exact</u> matches, or just partial matches.
 If you want all the scripts that access AD, you can get them; if you just want the script that locks or unlocks accounts, you can do that too.

 Once you have this list, you can iterate each script with the collab function, which handles generating all necessary background resources and passing your investigation values to each script.<br><br>